Solertis/Otrera/README.md

 4. A wealth of sample content (classes, skills, equipment, etc.) that can also be copied or adapted.

-5. Analytical tools to help balance your game.
-(In Development)

 The goal of Otrera is to help table top RPG and board game makers to create rich, complex, and balanced game systems.
 Whether you